MBvisti/mortenvistisen/posts/pulumi-vs-terraform.md

----
-title: "Pulumi vs Terraform yada yada"
-focus: "compare pulumi and terraform from a developer perspective, include current experiences and a short guide for setting up pulumi and go.
-Section about optimizing for humans/team, not necessarily purely technical reason.
-Size of team, infrastructure needs, team experience level."
-keywords: ['terraform alternative', 'terraform vs pulumi', 'pulumi tutorial', 'pulumi aws', 'infrastructure as code tools']
----
+I've started a new contract, where I'm tasked with consolidating the company's infrastructure under aws.
+They (the company) are starting to see some serious growth, have a team in-place currently using a PaaS and various other cloud providers.
+Infrastructure as code tools have been popular for a long time; I've mostly been a bit skeptical about using them given a small team size, often the ui is more than enough.
+But, when you need to start spinning up multiple environments (dev, staging, prod, demo etc), this start to become a lot of overhead.
+An issue I've often seen is that it becomes the responsibility of one or two developers to maintain this, as the rest of the team is not familiar with the tool and language syntax.
+Obviously, this is not ideal, so I wanted to research the space to see if there was a middle way where you can get the benefits of IaC, without the overhead of having to learn a new language and tool.

-I've started a new contract, where I'm tasked with consolidating the company's infrastructure under AWS.
-They (the company) are starting to see some serious growth, both in terms of reveneue but also in terms of the team, so my natural reaction was to begin researching infrastructure as code tools (IaC tools).
-I've previously used terraform in other companies I've done work for, but never from scratch and always found the experience rather frustrating.
-So, I began to search for terraform alternatives and stumbled upon pulumi, which lets you provision resources using a number of programming languages (including Go) and has excellent support for aws providers.
+I've previously used terraform in other companies I've done work for but never from scratch and (full disclosure) always found the experience rather frustrating.
+So, I began to search for terraform alternatives and stumbled upon pulumi, which lets you provision resources using a number of programming languages (including Go) and pulumi's aws provider support is excellent.

 But, as in any other situation where you are considering marrying yourself to a new tool, it's very worthwhile to do some research and preferably build some small proof of concept before you commit.
-Since this is what I've been doing for the past many weeks, I wanted to share my experience, and provide you with a small tutorial for deploying a small Go app, using the following AWS service:
-- ECR
-- ECS
-- Fargate

-both in terraform and pulumi.
+I've had some interesting discoveries through this process, why I choose pulumi over terraform and when I would consider terraform over pulumi.

 ## Short intro to terraform